 Humility: A member does not regard oneself more highly than others.
 Regardless of a person's level of success, an individual always looks beyond oneself to appreciate the inherent value of others.

-Respect: A member respects individual differences and fosters diversity.
-They promote tolerance, inclusion, and empowerment for people from a variety of backgrounds including race, religion, gender, sexual orientation, and ability.
+Equity: A member respects individuals and their individual differences as well as fosters equity, diversity, and inclusion.
+A member promotes empowerment for people from all backgrounds, including race, religion, gender, sexual orientation, and ability.